 - Top of the funnel (ToFu).
 This is everyone in your target audience that you direct to your landing page.
 In this stage, you can filter by either offering a free lead magnet offer or low ticket sales to quality them.

 - Middle of the funnel (MoFu).
 These are your potential customers, that have shown an interest in what you’re offering.
-In this stage, you can offer your first upsell that is a complement product to what you provided in the first stage.
+In this stage, you can offer your first upsell that is a complementary product to what you provided in the first stage.

 - Bottom of the funnel (BoFu).
 These are your new and existing customers, people who have taken out their credit cards and bought from you.
 This is the group that you focus on when you have a new offer.